bornagojsic/judo/README.md

 - **Left panel**: Your todo lists
 - **Right panel**: Items from the selected list

 Navigate between lists and items using the keyboard.
+You can switch between different databases, create new ones, and manage your todos across multiple databases.
 All changes are automatically saved to your local database.

 ## Key Bindings